rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ```

 Two key points of arrays in Oberon are a known length and a single
-type of dataset associated with them.
+type of data associated with them.
 Arrays can have more than
-one demision but the cells of the array most contain the same type.
+one dimension but the cells of the array most contain the same type.

-[^type-safety]: Type safe means the compiler or run time varify that the data stored at that location conforms to the program defined, this is helpful in maintaining program correctness.
+[^type-safety]: Type safe means the compiler or run time verify that the data stored at that location conforms to the program defined, this is helpful in maintaining program correctness.

 ### RECORD